The 34th International Conference of the System Dynamics Society, Delft, Netherlands

 - Students: Share your research, get feedback, and discover research directions and collaborators.

 - Educators: Let people know what you are doing and see what is being done with students at all levels.

-- Managers and Policy Makers: Tell others what you see as valuable and discover new directions your organization can move in.
+- Managers and Policy Makers: Discover new directions for your organization.

 - Network with hundreds of other students, academics, consultants and professionals involved in System Dynamics.

 - Receive current updates on a range of topics, from leaders and expert practitioners.

 - Learn about the particular benefits and uses of different modeling approaches.

 - Meet the sponsors and exhibitors and learn about their new developments.